 The last two reactions could contribute to background because of pion misidentification as kaons.
 In addition to PID such events can be effectively suppressed by the 4C-fit to beam energy-momentum.
-However, because of large cross-sections for these reactions, it seemed neccessary to estimate the signal to background ratio for these channels in a detailed simulation.
+However, because of large cross-sections for these reactions, it seemed necessary to estimate the signal to background ratio for these channels in a detailed simulation.

-Fig. 17 presents the distributions of γ 's in the laboratory energy for the signal and the background channel #3.
+Fig. 16 presents the distributions of $\gamma$ 's in the laboratory energy for the signal and the background channel #3.

-The energy range of γ 's from the h_c decay is [0.15; 2.0] GeV.
+The energy range of $\gamma$ 's from the $h_c$ decay is [0.15; 2.0] GeV.
 The distribution for the background has different features.
 First, it is wider distributed extending beyond this energy range.
 Second, it has an increasing tendency towards zero energy.
-If we want to recover π^{0} 's to separate the signal from background, we should succeed to lower photon detection threshold as much as possible.
-Moreover, when one γ from the π^{0} decay has low energy, the other γ together with the charged hadrons has total momentum closer to the total momentum of the initial $\overline{p}p$ system.
-Such events pass cuts on the fit probability of the 4C-fit and this increases the relative importance of the low energy threshold in order to apply a veto on π^{0} 's in an event and correspondingly to suppress background due to π^{0} 's.
+If we want to recover $\pi^0$ 's to separate the signal from background, we should succeed to lower photon detection threshold as much as possible.
+Moreover, when one $\gamma$ from the $\pi^0$ decay has low energy, the other $\gamma$ together with the charged hadrons has total momentum closer to the total momentum of the initial $\bar{p}p$ system.
+Such events pass cuts on the fit probability of the 4C-fit and this increases the relative importance of the low energy threshold in order to apply a veto on $\pi^0$ 's in an event and correspondingly to suppress background due to $\pi^0$ 's.